 When You Should See a Doctor

-Some causes of swollen under eyes are no cause for concern, but others warrant medical attention.
-As a rule, you should head to the doctor immediately if you are experiencing extreme pain, impaired vision, bleeding, or if your other symptoms have not gotten better or have worsened after a reasonable amount of time.
+Some causes of swollen under eyes are no cause for concern, but others warrant immediate medical attention.
+As a rule, head to the doctor right away if you are experiencing any of the following:

 Visit Village Emergency Centers

-If you want to learn more about how to treat red swollen eyes and red puffy under eyes, visit Village Emergency Centers or call us today.
-Our board-certified doctors are equipped to treat eye-related emergencies and handle all your other ER needs.
-With convenient locations in Jersey Village and League City, as well as across the Greater Houston Area, we’re here to provide 24/7 expert care.
-Don’t wait—reach out to Village EC for compassionate and timely treatment today!
+If you want to learn more about how to treat red swollen eyes and red puffy under eyes, or if your symptoms have crossed the threshold into urgent territory, Village Emergency Centers is here to help.
+Our board-certified doctors are equipped to treat eye-related emergencies and handle all your other ER needs with no wait times and expert care around the clock.
+With convenient locations in Jersey Village and League City, as well as across the Greater Houston Area, we are here to provide 24/7 compassionate and timely treatment.
+Feel free to reach out to our team before your visit or simply walk straight in, we are always ready to help.